sapientglobalmarkets/staffer/staffer-server-concepts/README.md

 1. A sample REST endpoint is now available at [http://localhost:9090/needs](http://localhost:9090/needs).
 2. A Falcore demo is available at [http://localhost:9090/](http://localhost:9090/).
 Just point your browser to this URL and open the browser console.

+To experiment with different versions of data, copy the appropriate fragments from data.js to server.js.